stafforj/Automated-Relay-Switch/INSTRUCTIONS.md

 ### Operating Principles

 The core components in the build are the relay and microcontroller.
 The relay on the control board is an electromagnetic switch.
-Sending 5VDC to the relay energises the internal coil, mechanically switching its state from Normally-Open (NO) to a closed circuit$^*$.
+Sending 5VDC to the relay energises the internal coil, mechanically switching its state from Normally-Open (NO) to a closed circuit $^*$.
 This process is automated using a programmable microcontroller to send this 5VDC signal to the relay at specific times.

 $^*$ Note that the relay used in this build can also be wired for a Normally-Closed state if required (with lower current limits of 10A).